faithvoid/macbook1dot1-linux/README.md

 - Install "tlp" via "sudo apt install tlp" for better battery life / fan performance.
 - Use Chromium or a similar browser instead of Firefox, modern Firefox will hammer the CPU before you've even made it to a website, whereas Chromium is mostly usable on non-video sites.
 - Don't expect to watch YouTube in the browser here at any resolution, the CPU will start crying.
 The best way to watch YouTube videos is to download SMPlayer and yt-dlp, then copy the URL into "File -> URL", which will load the YouTube video in SMPlayer instead, using a lot less system resources.
 480p content is ideal here, 720p CAN run via SMPlayer, but will drop frames.
+- For iMessage-style support and OS-wide phone integration, consider installing "KDE Connect" on your Macbook and your phone!
+You can easily share files wirelessly between devices, as well as send/receive SMS messages!
+- For iCloud-style storage, look into setting up GVFS mounts with Google Drive or Dropbox!
+A bit of work, but once it's done, should make cloud storage feel as seamless as iCloud.
 - More coming soon!

 ## Credits: